IS Varanasi Really A Centre for YOGA?

 That is full, this is full.
 This fullness has been projected from that fullness.
 When this fullness merges in that fullness, all that remains is fullness.

-DarkLøtus is the flower that springs from the roots of Banaras, the city of the Great Yogi.
-We wanted to be more than just a yoga class in another studio as we see yoga as an interactive experience within the temples and narratives of the city.
-We invite you to join the journey and experience yoga in Banaras with DarkLøtus.
+DarkLøtus is our offering which springs from the roots of Banaras, the city of the first yogi.
+We wanted to be more than just a yoga class in another studio.
+We see yoga as an interactive experience within the temples and narratives of the city.
 We draw on the traditions of spirituality, the legends of the city and history of yoga as we wander with you into the lanes of the city of Varanasi, Kashi, Banaras.
-We want to introduce you to authentic practitioners & hidden temples where we can establish our asana in meditation.
+We want to introduce you to authentic practitioners & hidden temples where we can establish our asanas & pranayamas.
 It is in these sacred places, participating in ritual and experiencing the divine in action that yoga in Banaras is lived and breathed.
+We invite you to join the journey and experience yoga in Banaras with DarkLøtus.

 Om shanti, shanti, shanti,

 25 November 2015

 Madhu studied ballet since age 6.
 She worked as a cosmetologist & masseuse for 15 years, completed an Ayurvedic Massage / Pancha Karma course in Kerala and 1st level of Reiki in Kathmandu in 2007.
 Madhu continues to explore dance, mind-body treatments & therapies.
 She has been teaching a variety of yoga classes and styles since 2009.